luisfelipesena/luisfelipesena/README.md

 #  Hi there 👋
-My name is Luis Felipe Cordeiro Sena, I'm from Brazil  and I'm a student from UFBA learning web development.
+My name is Luis Felipe Cordeiro Sena, I'm from Brazil  and I'm a student from UFBA learning web development and computer science.

 - 📍  From BA living in Salvador
 - ✌🏿 Front-end